Being patient seems like a difficult characteristic to master for many of my friends.

 - my mom (she’s one of the most patient people you’d meet) and,

-- school (Catholic grade school, high school, and college might do that to you also)
+- school (Catholic grade school, high school, and college might help embed this idea)

-But honestly, the biggest factor that makes me so patient is that I’m selfish.
+But honestly, the biggest factor that makes me so patient is that I’m selfish when it comes to my health.

 I selfishly guard my health